 Cleaning blood and body fluid spills

 All spillages of blood, faeces, saliva, vomit, nasal and eye discharges should be cleaned up Immediately, wearing PPE.
 Clean spillages using a product which combines detergent and disinfectant (and ensure it is effective against both bacteria and viruses).
 Always follow the manufacturer’s instructions.
 Use disposable paper towels or cloths to clean up blood and body fluid spills and dispose of after use.
 A spillage kit should be available for bodily fluids like blood, vomit and urine.

+Toileting and Sanitation

 Sanitary facilities

+Have hand wash basins available, with warm running water along with a mild liquid soap, preferably wall-mounted with disposable cartridges.

+Place disposable paper towels next to basins in wall-mounted dispensers, together with a nearby foot-operated wastepaper bin.

+Make sure toilet paper is available in each cubicle (it is not acceptable for toilet paper to be given out on request).
+If settings experience problems with over-use, they could consider installing paper dispensers to manage this.

-Good hygiene practices depend on adequate facilities.
-A hand wash basin with warm running water along with a mild liquid soap, preferably wall mounted with disposable cartridges, should be available.
-Bar soap should not be used.
-Place disposable paper towels next to basins in wall mounted dispensers, together with a nearby foot-operated waste paper bin.
-Toilet paper should be available in each cubicle.
-Suitable sanitary disposal facilities should be provided where there are female staff and pupils aged 9 or over (junior and senior age groups).
+Suitable sanitary disposal facilities should be provided where there are children and young people aged 9 or over (junior and senior age groups).

+Where nappy changing is taking place

+Create a designated changing area for children and young people using nappies.

+This should:

+where possible, be away from play facilities and any area where food or drink is prepared or consumed

+have appropriate hand washing facilities available

+Staff involved in managing nappies should:

+wash and dry their hands after every nappy change, before handling another child or leaving the nappy changing room

+wrap soiled nappies in a plastic bag before disposal in the general waste unless collected separately as offensive waste – see safe management of waste.

+where appropriate, clean children’s skin with a disposable wipe (flannels should not be used)

+label nappy creams and lotions with the child’s name and do not share with others

+wipe changing mats with soapy water or a mild detergent wipe after each use and at the end of each day

+check mats weekly for tears and discard if the cover is damaged

+Where potties are used

+Designate a sink for cleaning potties (not a hand wash basin).
+This should be located in the area where potties are used.

+Wear disposable gloves to flush contents down the toilet.

+Wash the potty in hot soapy water and dry.

+Store potties upside down.
+Do not stack potties inside each other.

+Wash hands using soap and warm water and dry after removing disposable gloves.

 Children with continence aids

 Pupils who use continence aids (like continence pads, catheters) should be encouraged to be as independent as possible.
 The principles of basic hygiene should be applied by both pupils and staff involved in the management of these aids.
 Continence pads should be changed in a designated area.
 Disposable powder-free non-sterile latex gloves and a disposable plastic apron should also be worn.
 Gloves and aprons should be changed after every pupil.
 Hand washing facilities should be readily available.
 Contact your school health team for further advice.

 Dealing with contaminated clothing